Gewles/AppliedMachineLearning2020/tues2.md

 ###Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?

-•There is a maximizing logic behind pooling; the pooling filter takes the highest value in the pixel.
+•There is a maximizing logic behind pooling; the pooling filter reduces the model to its most important aspects by taking the highest value in the pixel.

 ###Did the resulting image increase in size or decrease?